awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/4_failure_injection_ec2.md

 In [Chaos Engineering](https://principlesofchaos.org/) we always start with a **hypothesis**.
 For this experiment the hypothesis is:
 > Hypothesis: If one EC2 instance dies, then availability will not be impacted

-1. Before starting, view the deployment machine in the [AWS Step Functions console](https://console.aws.amazon.com/states) to verify the deployment has reached the stage where you can start testing:
+1. [Optional] Before starting, view the deployment machine in the [AWS Step Functions console](https://console.aws.amazon.com/states) to verify the deployment has reached the stage where you can start testing:
     * **single region**: `WaitForWebApp` shows completed (green)
     * **multi region**: `WaitForWebApp1` shows completed (green)